Now it’s time for my own rescue story, my first cat, and how I came to fill my life with cats after her.

 I still remember the daily miracle of the rapid growth and development of four black kittens, one gray and white, one dark tabby with white and one all-over dark tabby—and I even remember their birth order, but that’s probably too much detail.
 Six weeks, the magical time for kittens to be taken from their mother and adopted, was over before we knew it, and my parents found homes for a few of the kittens, kept one and took the rest to the shelter as everyone did then.

-Pieface, the dark tabby with Bootsie’s white markings and a very flat nose, hence his name, and Bootsie went out every night and killed things and dragged them back, feasting on the good parts but always leaving a choice morsel for us.
+Pieface, the dark tabby with Bootsie’s white markings and a very flat nose, hence his name, and Bootsie went out every night as a team and hunted the old pasture across the street, killing things and dragging them back, feasting on the good parts but always leaving a choice morsel for us.
 My mother had thought Pieface was a girl, but the veterinarian called to ask if we wanted to neuter our boy, which we did.
-When he was about three, however, my mother determined that Pieface had to go, though he was cuddly and purring and friendly to everyone.
+When he was about three, however, my mother determined that Pieface had to go, though he was cuddly and purring and friendly to everyone, friendlier than his mother Bootsie would ever be.
 I remember remarks about hunting and the mess he made and fleas.
 I did not go, and it apparently took two tries to leave him there.
 My mother related how Pieface was draped over her arm in the front seat of the car, and as they approached the shelter she just said, “Al…”, and my father turned around and they came home.
-But a few weeks later they went again and surrendered him, though I truly never understood what the problem was.
+But a few weeks later they went again and surrendered him, though I never understood what the problem was and was left with an empty sadness at his loss.

-Looking back at it all now, I am shocked at how we took care of them, or rather how careless we seemed with the whole process, from the kitten in the cardboard box under the tree to the roaming cat killing everything from bunnies to garter snakes and taking cats off to shelters when we didn’t want them.
+Looking back at it all now, I am shocked at every aspect of the adoptions and how we took care of them, or rather how careless we seemed with the whole process, from the kitten in the cardboard box under the tree to the roaming cat killing everything from bunnies to garter snakes and taking cats off to shelters when we didn’t want them.

 It seems like more pain than joy in the retelling, and with all the losses, the messes, the unwanted kittens, anyone might think that animals were just a trouble to live with, and if it was just about cleaning up after them then, indeed, why would anyone bother?